uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Terms.rst

       allows you to perform transaction signing operations using them.

+   HD Group
+      An *Hierarchical Deterministic* wallet is a *wallet* that allows deriving hierarchical chains of key pairs from the initial master seed in a deterministic way.

    HD Wallet
-      An *Hierarchical Deterministic* wallet is a *wallet* that allows deriving hierarchical chains of key pairs from the initial master seed in a deterministic way.
+      The *wallet* that consists of several HD Groups.

    HD Account
-      An *HD Account* is a very specific intermediate node in the hierarchy of an HD Wallet (defined by the Semux specification), from which all other key pairs are derived.
+      An *HD Account* is a very specific intermediate node in the hierarchy of an HD Group (defined by the Semux specification), from which all other key pairs are derived.